 Since the release of the ERC-1155 token standard this summer, five games have already announced the adoption of it—and with the current success of Enjin’s Early Adopter Program, we can safely assume that many more will follow.

-Below you can find a list of all the available ERC-1155 powered games as of today.
+Below you can find a list of some ERC-1155 powered games as of today.

 Enjin is doing a tremendous job, and we can’t wait to see what the future holds for the company and the gaming industry.